pyvec/python.cz/README.md

 -   **Analytics:** [Google Analytics](http://www.google.com/analytics/)<br>
     Access: [@honzajavorek](http://github.com/honzajavorek), [@encukou](http://github.com/encukou), [@martinbilek](http://github.com/martinbilek), [@benabraham](http://github.com/benabraham)

-## Authors & Contribution
+## Authors & Contributions

-[Honza Javorek](http://github.com/honzajavorek) is the core commiter and maintainer, but contributions are very welcome.
-Do not hesitate to send Pull Requests!
+**This site is community effort and contributions are very welcome!** See the [Hall of fame](https://github.com/honzajavorek/python.cz/graphs/contributors) for the most active contributors.

-**This site is community effort.** See [Hall of fame](https://github.com/honzajavorek/python.cz/graphs/contributors) for the most active contributors.
+The site is backed by [Pyvec](http://pyvec.org/), nonprofit organization dedicated to support of Python in the Czech Republic.
+[Honza Javorek](http://github.com/honzajavorek) is the core commiter and maintainer.

 ## License